homy-newfs8/esphome-sesame3/docs/README.md

     components: [ sesame, sesame_ble ]
 ```

-Select the ESP32 board you want to use.
-Arduino framework is required.

 # Build options

 The build options differ depending on the version of ESPHome.
 See the example below.

 If you want to use more than four SESAME devices with one ESP32 module, edit the `CONFIG_BT_NIMBLE_MAX_CONNECTIUONS` parameter (It might be a good idea to check the free memory with ESPHome's [Debug](https://esphome.io/components/debug.html) component).

+Select the ESP32 board you want to use.
+Choose Arduino or ESP-IDF framework.

 ## ESPHome 2025.10.0 or later